bagrat/vim-buffet/README.md

 * `g:workspace_hide_buffers` - a list of buffer names to ignore.
 The name should match exactly.
 This option does not provide much power.
 For a more general configuration see the next option.

   Default:
   ```
   let g:workspace_hide_buffers = []
   ```

 * `g:workspace_hide_ft_buffers` - a list of `filetype`s to ignore.

   Default:
   ```
   let g:workspace_hide_ft_buffers = ['qf']
   ```

 * `g:workspace_powerline_separators` - if set to `1`, use powerline separators
   in between buffers and tabs in the tabline.
 This is a shortcut, so that you do not have to configure the separators individually.

   Default:
   ```
   let g:workspace_powerline_separators = 0
   ```

 * `g:workspace_separator` - the character to be used for separating items with different background colors in the tabline.

   Default:
   ```
   let g:workspace_separator = ""
   ```

 * `g:workspace_subseparator` - the character to be used for separating items that have the same background colors in the tabline.

   Default:
   ```
   let g:workspace_subseparator = "|"
   ```

 * `g:workspace_use_devicons` - if set to `1` and [`vim-devicons`]() plugin is
   installed, show file type icons for each buffer in the tabline.
 If the `vim-devicons` plugin is not present, the option will automatically be set to `0`.

   Default:
   ```
   let g:workspace_use_devicons = 1
   ```

 * `g:workspace_tab_icon` - the character to be used as an icon for the tab items in the tabline.

   Default:
   ```
   let g:workspace_tab_icon = "#"
   ```

 * `g:workspace_new_buffer_name` - the character to be shown as the name of a new buffer.

   Default:
   ```
   let g:workspace_new_buffer_name = "*"
   ```

 * `g:workspace_new_buffer_name` - the character to be shown by the name of a modified buffer.
   Default:

   ```
   let g:workspace_modified_icon = "+"
   ```

 * `g:workspace_left_trun_icon` - the character to be shown by the count of truncated buffers on the left.

   Default:
   ```
   let g:workspace_left_trunc_icon = "<"
   ```

 * `g:workspace_right_trun_icon` - the character to be shown by the count of truncated buffers on the right.

   Default:
   ```
   let g:workspace_right_trunc_icon = ">"
   ```

+### Colors

+Of course you can customize the colors of your tabline, to make is awesome and yours.
+The following are the list of highlight groups, with self-explanatory
+names:

+* `WorkspaceBufferCurrent` - the current buffer.
+* `WorkspaceBufferActive` - an active buffer (a non-current buffer visible in a non-current window).
+* `WorkspaceBufferHidden` - a non-current buffer.
+* `WorkspaceBufferTrunc` - the truncation indicators (count of truncated buffers from the left or right).
+* `WorkspaceTabCurrent` - the current tab.
+* `WorkspaceTabHidden` - a non-current tab.
+* `WorkspaceFill` - the blank space left on the right of the tabline.